CodeByHarri/MITRE-ATT_CK-Playbooks/README.md

 - **Additional Analysis Steps for L1:** Actions for Tier 1 analysts to validate and contextualize detections.
 - **T2 Analyst Actions:** Specific tasks for Tier 2 analysts, including containment and advanced analysis.
 - **Containment and Further Analysis:** Detailed steps for mitigation and investigation.

+## 🛠️ **Usefulness for SOC L1/L2 Triaging**

+These playbooks are primarily designed to assist **SOC L1 and L2 analysts** with the initial triage, validation, and escalation processes in the event of potential security incidents.

+- **For L1 Analysts**: These playbooks provide clear and structured guidance on how to investigate specific TTPs.
+L1 analysts can use these to follow a predefined set of steps to determine whether an alert is benign or malicious, significantly reducing the time spent on repetitive decision-making processes.
+They will know which logs to examine, which indicators to look for, and the types of questions to ask in their analysis.

+- **For L2 Analysts**: Once an alert has been escalated to L2, these playbooks offer detailed instructions for a deeper investigation, including advanced analysis steps and containment actions.
+By following the playbooks, L2 analysts can validate findings, correlate activities across multiple data sources, and take necessary actions to mitigate threats, such as isolating compromised systems or performing memory analysis.

+- **Where General Playbooks Aren’t Available**: These playbooks are especially useful in scenarios where a general-purpose playbook or response procedure may not exist.
+They provide targeted guidance for specific tactics and techniques outlined in the MITRE ATT&CK framework, ensuring that analysts can proceed with confidence even when there is no pre-built, generic playbook available.
+This allows the SOC team to handle emerging threats and novel attack techniques more effectively.

+### **Adaptation to SOC Practices**

+**Important**: These playbooks are **drafts** and **starting points**.
+They should be reviewed and customized to align with the specific workflows, tools, and processes of the SOC using them.
+SOC teams should adapt these playbooks to their internal standards and infrastructure, ensuring that they match the particular context and capabilities of their environment.

+For example:
+- The **Log Sources to Investigate** section may need to be adjusted to reflect the specific tools or log sources available in your SOC environment (e.g., endpoint detection tools, firewalls, network monitoring).
+- The **Additional Analysis Steps** and **Containment Actions** should be tailored to the organization's specific policies, response protocols, and available resources.

+By adapting these playbooks, SOC teams can ensure they are aligned with their internal operational procedures and best practices.